The Oddworld franchise kicked off in 1997 with the release of Abe’s Oddysee for the original PlayStation.

-In this list, we’ll break down the series’ timeline and go over every Oddworld Game in order of release date, starting with the original Abe’s Oddysee and ending with Oddworld: Soulstorm, an upcoming reimagining of Abe’s Exoddus.
+In this list, I will break down the series’ timeline and go over every Oddworld Game in order of release date, starting with the original Abe’s Oddysee and ending with Oddworld: Soulstorm.

 By the end, we’ll have a better understanding of how the series has changed over time and what its creators have planned for the future.

 Release Date: September 18, 1997

 As described in the intro, the Oddworld franchise starts with Abe’s Oddysee, a 2.5D puzzle platformer that sees you exploring the seedy underbelly of an alien world while controlling Abe, a Mudokon slave.

 After Abe discovers that he and his fellow Mudokons are going to be slaughtered by the Glukkons at the shady RuptureFarms meat-processing plant, he hatches a plan to escape and free as many Mudokons as he can.